angelnunezsalazar/Code-Smells-and-Refactoring/README.md

 -------
 Copyright (c) 2012 "Snahider" Angel Nuñez Salazar and "Hiro" Hiroshi Hiromoto

-"Technical Debt, Code Smells and Refactoring" by Angel Nuñez Salazar and Hiroshi Hiromoto is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/ "Creative Commons Attribution-ShareAlike 3.0 Unported License")
+"Code Smells and Refactoring" by Angel Nuñez Salazar and Hiroshi Hiromoto is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/ "Creative Commons Attribution-ShareAlike 3.0 Unported License")

 If you have any questions about using any of this material,